rimelek/learn-docker/index.rst

 The examples were originally made for the participants of the Ipszilon Seminar in 2017 in Hungary.
 The virtual machines were created in the Cloud For Education system.
-Some of the scripts may not be useful to you.

 Before you start working with the example projects, read :doc:`pages/intro/getting-started`.